The Mystery of the Missing Goods

 Current Yield Curves for Selected Countries

-Central bank interventions in the various world markets continue to impact global interest rates, as shown in this updated table of 10-year sovereign bond rates from last quarter’s letter:
+Central bank interventions in the various world markets continue to impact global interest rates, as shown in this updated table of 10-year sovereign bond rates from our last letter:

-Through so-called “Quantitative Easing,” a technical euphemism for printing money to fund government expenditures, central banks – especially the Federal Reserve, the European Central Bank, the Bank of England, and Bank of Japan – have freely and aggressively created more than US$7 trillion worth of dollars, euro, pounds, and yen out of thin air to buy up government bonds in their respective currencies.
-Just last week, the ECB announced quantitative easing totaling an additional 1.14 trillion euro.
-As previously noted, this buying has driven both short-term and long-term interest rates to historic lows.
+Through so-called “Quantitative Easing,” a technical euphemism for printing money to fund government expenditures, central banks– especially the Federal Reserve, the European Central Bank, the Bank of England, and Bank of Japan– have freely and aggressively created more than US$7 trillion worth of dollars, euro, pounds, and yen out of thin air to buy up government bonds in their respective currencies.
+As previously noted, this buying has driven both short-term and long-term interest rates to historic lows, including a series of bond issues being driven to negative prevailing rates.
 The central banks are setting price controls on the value of money.

 Ceteris paribus, if the price of money goes down (i.e. interest rates decline), the opportunity cost for all assets in that currency fall.
 Consequently, the prices of these assets should appreciate.
 Note that this decline in interest rates has no effect on the productivity of capital or labor.
 The market simply moves to reflect the current rate environment and its expectations.
 Accordingly, the primary effect of current major central bank policy has been to drive financial asset prices to new highs.
 Future returns from an asset are inversely correlated with the price paid for it, so this induced appreciation has reduced future investment returns.